task-proxemics/XLeRobot/BOM.md

 # 🛠️ Total Cost
 > [!NOTE]
 > We want **XLeRobot** to be **powerful**, so there's only a single 12V version.
-> Doesn't include cost of 3D printing and tools.
+> Doesn't include cost of 3D printing, tools, shippings and taxes.

 | Price| US  | EU  | CN |
 |---------|----:|----:|----:|